Categories

 Foolish Wives (1922)

 What von Stroheim is best remembered for is a cultural tragedy: None of the films from the peak of his creative output remain extant in a complete form.
 His three most famous films — Foolish Wives, Greed, and The Wedding March — were each chopped up by studio editors, with the majority of film shot for each film lost.
 (Greed, in particular, is one of lost cinema’s white whales; a legendary 8-hour version screened only once.)
-It’s like if Orson Welles had never managed to release Citizen Kane, and all we had of his was The Magnificent Ambersons.
+It’s like if Orson Welles had never managed to release Citizen Kane, and all we had of his was the compromised cut of The Magnificent Ambersons.

 The earliest of von Stroheim’s butchered epics is Foolish Wives, which debuted for Universal in 1922 as the most expensive film ever made to that point.
-The film’s marketing and reputation hinged on a massive set recreating Monte Carlo — Universal executives even proposed naming film Monte Carlo to play up that aspect.
+The film’s marketing and reputation hinged on a massive set recreating Monte Carlo.
+Universal executives even proposed naming film Monte Carlo to play up that aspect.
 What the film delivers runs much deeper than a glitzy gambling spectacle, though.

 Universal unleashed its corporate editors onto the film and ended up with two cuts: one for an American release, one for a European release.
-Both butchered the original of at least half of its runtime.
+Both sliced and diced the original of at least half of its runtime.
 The closest thing that we have to a definitive version today is reassembled from salvaged prints of both cuts, totaling about two and a half hours (presumably sped to 24fps).
 We have some scripts and contemporary reports, but we can never know exactly what this film’s legacy would be if it had been fully preserved.
 Would it be regarded as one of the towering masterpieces of cinema?
 An overstuffed endurance exercise?
 The answer is probably somewhere in between.

 The film is a morally murky satire about the excesses of the wealthy.
 It stars von Stroheim as Sergius Karamzin, a man who claims to be a Russian Count. (von Stroheim, by the way, is every bit the talent as an actor as he is a director.)
 Karamzin is a counterfeiter and fraud who spends his time with people who aren’t what they say, but the film notably does not definitively state one way or the other whether he actually is a Russian Count, leaving some kernel of ambiguity in his arc.

-The film’s story traces Karamzin’s seduction of the vain Helen Hughes (Miss DuPont) that ultimately leads to his downfall.
-As he plays sweet to Hughes, he operates multiple ongoing scams on the side, including a counterfeiting operation laundered through a local casino, whose figures start crossing paths and causing problems for Karamzin.
+The film’s story traces Karamzin’s seduction of the vain and uber-wealthy Helen Hughes (Miss DuPont) that ultimately leads to his downfall.
+As he plays sweet to Hughes, he operates multiple ongoing get-rich-quick schemes on the side, including a counterfeiting operation laundered through a local casino.
+The figures involved in his various operations start crossing paths, which causes the walls to slowly close around Karamzin.

+Foolish Wives is a remarkable achievement of filmmaking even in its diminished form. von Stroheim insists the hack job ruined the movie, taking out much of the setup and eliminating important scenes that would have deepened characters and enriched side plots.
+It also stripped some crucial scenes of their sharpest bite.
 For example, we know parts of the harrowing ending were trimmed: The rape scene, where Karamzin crosses the metaphorical gates of Hell, was completely eliminated minus a suggestive fade to black.
-Reactions to Karamzin’s death were thinned out, too: After witnessing Karamzin’s troubles and treachery impacting so many in the ensemble, we get little payoff as to how they’d feel about his untimely passing.
+Denouement scenes following Karamzin’s death were thinned out, too: After witnessing Karamzin’s web of troubles and treachery connect so many in the ensemble, we get little payoff as to how they feel and how their lives have changed after his untimely passing, which is anticlimactic.

-Watching Foolish Wives in the context of films from the same era is a revelation: Compared to DW Griffith, in particular, who dealt primarily with archetypal, flat characters of simple morality, von Stroheim’s characters are multidimensional and complicated, with nuanced motivations and personalities.
+Watching Foolish Wives in the context of films from the same era is a revelation: Compared to DW Griffith, in particular, who dealt primarily with archetypal, flat characters of simple morality, von Stroheim’s characters are multidimensional and complicated, with nuanced motivations and personalities and shifting morals.
 That’s what makes it such effective satire of the aloof and clueless wealthy class.
 Even the bloodsucking, greedy exploiters are recognizable humans with understandable motivations.
 The topics are very adult with almost none of the patronizing you often find in early melodramas.
 The sex is frank for the 1920’s, as is the boozing and gambling nightlife.

 It’s tough to know just how high in the pantheon of great silent films to elevate Foolish Wives.
-In addition to its partially-extant conundrum, there’s also an odd idiosyncratic flavor that sometimes drowns out what’s around it. von Stroheim sometimes follows his whims rather than common storytelling sense: The biggest culprit of this is a scene where a literal angel seems to guard Helen Hughes from Karamzin’s lust.
+In addition to its partially-extant conundrum, there’s also an odd idiosyncratic flavor that sometimes drowns out what’s around it. von Stroheim sometimes follows his whims rather than common sense: The biggest culprit of this is a scene where a literal angel seems to guard Helen Hughes from Karamzin’s lust.
 In a movie so otherwise absent religious tones, it sticks out like a sore thumb.

 (I watched the Kino Blu-ray and listened to Richard Koszarski’s commentary.)